 There are a few great reasons to cook with wine.
-Wine can add another layer of flavor to sauces, the alcohol in the wine can bring different flavors out of other ingredients in a dish, and wine is also used to add acidity to a dish!
+Wine can add another layer of flavor to sauces, the fun stuff in the wine can bring different flavors out of other ingredients in a dish, and wine is also used to add acidity to a dish!
 But beware, cooking with wine is not as easy as splashing your favorite Moscato into any random dish!
 Here are some tips for cooking with wine to get you started!

 Cooking with wine is a great way to impress others with your cooking skills, so get started today with some of the best tips for cooking with wine.